-This section outlines the requirements for route selection, design and as-built records for 110 kV, 220 kV and 400 kV underground cables which will be connected to the 110 kV, 220 kV and 400 kV transmission system operated by EirGrid.
+Section 4 outlines the requirements for route selection, design and as-built records for 220 kV and 400 kV underground cables which will connect the Onshore Compensation Compound (OCC) to the Transition Joint Bay (TJB) where the land cable with be jointed to the submarine cable for the connection of the OCC to the OSP.
+This cable system will be owned and Operated by EirGrid.

-2.3 Part 3 Cable Materials
+2.3 CABLE MATERIALS

-This section covers the design, manufacture, testing and delivery to Ireland of 110 kV, 220 kV and 400 kV (nominal voltage) underground cable materials, together with all accessories needed for their proper and reliable operation of the cable system to be connected to the 110 kV, 220 kV and 400 kV transmission system operated by EirGrid.
+Section 5 covers the design, manufacture, testing and delivery to Ireland of 220 kV and 400 kV (nominal voltage) underground cable materials, together with all accessories needed for their proper and reliable operation of the cable system which will connect the Onshore Compensation Compound (OCC) to the Transition Joint Bay (TJB) where the land cable with be jointed to the submarine cable for the connection of the OCC to the OSP.
+This cable system will be owned and Operated by EirGrid.